 Today in Tedium: In an era when people willingly put headphones on their heads to listen to random people talk about things for hours on end, stage banter is unusual in that it’s essentially the same thing—people trying to fill time, often by improvising—in a completely different context.
 But for some strange reason, the setting somehow manages to change the tenor and approach to the improvisation completely.
 And the result is that some musicians are really bad at it—and, taken out of context, the banter can be downright bizarre or even depressing to listen to.
 Today’s Tedium ponders the surprisingly difficult art of stage banter. — Ernie @ Tedium

 Bring a spark to your message.
 Project Counsel Media is looking to highlight interesting companies both on-screen and in the written word.
-Founder Gregory Bufithis, a lawyer, journalist, and neuroscience fan, knows a thing or two about telling great stories.
+Founder Gregory Bufithis, a digital media lawyer and journalist, knows a thing or two about telling great stories.
 Let him tell yours.

 “I have to say, you know what, it’s a little disappointing that today that we’re playing in the daylight, because you can’t see our laser show.
 We have a huge green and red argon laser show—it’s happening right now, but you can’t see it!”